rickshev/leaflet-challenge/README.md

 ## Your Task

-### Level 1: Basic Visualization
+### Visualization

-Your first task is to visualize an earthquake data set.
+Your task is to visualize an earthquake data set.

 1. **Get your data set**